This program is intended for those planning to enter the accounting profession upon completion of the degree.

 - Continue your education at a 4-year institution

 Junior staff accountant, general account manager, account clerk and others.
+Businesses that have hired our accounting students include:

 Students should contact their advisor and/or the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement for information on transfer planning.
 Early consultation to plan the most appropriate course sequence will optimize transferability.